Set strong passwords

 All modern web browsers offer you the option to store a password in their password databases after you log into a website.
 While this is highly convenient, it could mean that anyone that has access to your computer or mobile device can log into websites without you present.

-If you store your passwords in your web browser without using a master password, please make sure your computer or mobile device is set to lock itself when you are away (either with a password-protected screen saver or a PIN code).
+If you store your passwords in your web browser without using a master password—some browsers do not have this feature—please make certain your computer or mobile device is set to lock itself when you are away (either with a password-protected screen saver or a PIN code).

 And of course, never save a password on a computer you do not own or manage.

-To be able to follow all of these best practices without being overwhelmed, we recommend the use of a password manager (or password vault) to store your passwords.
+To be able to follow all of these best practices—especially when using a different password for each domain—we recommend the use of a password manager (or password vault) to store your passwords.
 Password managers will store your passwords in a central place behind a single, master password, and can be either part of your web browser or a separate service or software package.